Description of the HTTP API

 "detection_time":1462888667,"origin":"APP_COMMAND_LINE_TOOL"}

-A LexMap object in the JSON format must be written in advance to a file named lexmap_ls_off.json:
+A LexMap object in the JSON format must be stored in advance in the lexmap_ls_off.json file:

 {"option":[{"key":"Root","map":{"option":[{"key":"UseCloud","value":{"item":["no"]}}]}}]}